charmbracelet/lipgloss/README.md

 var wildStyle = style.Copy().Blink(true)
 ```

-`Copy()` performs a copy on the underlying data structure ensuring that you
+`Copy()` performs a copy on the underlying data structure ensuring that you get
-get a true, dereferenced copy of a style.
-Without using `Copy()` it's possible
+a true, dereferenced copy of a style.
+Without copying it's possible to mutate
-to mutate styles.
+styles.

 ## Inheritance

 Styles can inherit rules from other styles.
 When inheriting, only unset rules
-are inherited.
+on the receiver are inherited.

 ```go
 var styleA = lipgloss.NewStyle().